bbauska/JS-Definitive/README.md

 </pre>

 <p>Note that typeof returns “object” if the operand value is null.
 If you want to distinguish null
-from objects, you’ll have to explicitly test for this special-case value.</p>
+from objects, you’ll have to explicitly test for this special value.</p>

-<p>Although JavaScript functions are a kind of object, the typeof operator considers
+<p>Although JavaScript functions are a kind of object, the typeof operator considers functions to be
-functions to be sufficiently different that they have their own return value.</p>
+sufficiently different that they have their own return value.</p>

-<p>Because typeof evaluates to “object” for all object and array values other than functions,
+<p>Because typeof evaluates to “object” for all object and array values other than functions, it is
-it is useful only to distinguish objects from other, primitive types.
-In order to distinguish one class of object from another, you must use other techniques, such as the instanceof operator (see §4.9.4), the class attribute (see §14.4.3), or the con structor property (see §9.2.2 and §14.3).</p>
+useful only to distinguish objects from other, primitive types.
+In order to distinguish one class of object from another, you must use other techniques, such as the instanceof operator (see §4.9.4), the class attribute (see §14.4.3), or the constructor property (see §9.2.2 and §14.3).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>4.13.4 The delete Operator</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p><b>delete</b> is a unary operator that attempts to delete the object property or array element specified
+<p><b>delete</b> is a unary operator that attempts to delete the object property or array element
-as its operand.
+specified as its operand.
 Like the assignment, increment, and decrement operators, delete is typically used for its property deletion side effect and not for the value it returns.
 Some examples:</p>

 <pre>
 let o = { x: 1, y: 2}; // Start with an object